Syria’s elections have always been fixed. This time, even candidates are complaining.

 Allegations of fraud, ballot-stuffing and political interference have been leveled by losing candidates.
 Eyebrows have been raised at the large number of votes cast despite accounts from witnesses that turnout was low.
 Some candidates complained that their names had been inexplicably struck off the ballot paper at the last minute to make way for regime favorites.

-Among them was Sendos Mawardi, who found out hours before the vote on Sunday that her name had been replaced by that of Hussam al-Qaterji, one of the newly rich businessmen who was sanctioned by the European Union for smuggling wheat and flour on behalf of the regime.
+Among them was Sendos Mawardi, who found out hours before the vote Sunday that her name had been replaced by that of Hussam al-Qaterji, one of the newly rich business executives, whom the European Union placed under sanctions for smuggling wheat and flour on behalf of the regime.

-In a series of Facebook postings, Mawardi refuted reports that she had voluntarily withdrawn down and charged that winning candidates had bought their seats.
+In a series of Facebook postings, Mawardi refuted reports that she had voluntarily withdrawn and charged that winning candidates had bought their seats.

 “Some candidates reached parliament by paying millions,” she wrote in one of the posts, appealing to Assad to establish a committee to investigate her allegations and reminding him of her loyalty.